telosnetwork/telos-docs/docs/learn/crosschain_guide/read-evm-data-on-native.md

 # Read EVM data from Telos Native

 The Telos EVM runs on one smart contract on Telos Native: the __eosio.evm__ contract This contract holds the state storage of the Telos EVM on the `accountstates` table that can be read to retreive all stored EVM data.
+This enables trustless communication from EVM to Native using a smart contract's storage.

 _Note that when reading that table the scope needs to be the index of your EVM contract in the __accounts__ eosio.evm table._